matthieugrieger/mumbledj/README.md

 **8)** Close your current terminal window and open another one up.
 You should be able to use Youtube on MumbleDJ now!

 ###SOUNDCLOUD API KEYS
-A soundcloud API key is required for soundcloud integration.
-If no soundcloud api key is found, then the service will be disabled (youtube links will still work however).
+A SoundCloud API key is required for SoundCloud integration.
+If no SoundCloud API key is found, then the service will be disabled (YouTube links will still work however).

-**1)** Login/signup for a soundcloud account on [https://soundcloud.com](https://soundcloud.com)
+**1)** Login/signup for a SoundCloud account on [https://soundcloud.com](https://soundcloud.com)

 **2)** Now to get the API key create a new app here: [http://soundcloud.com/you/apps/new](http://soundcloud.com/you/apps/new)

-**3)** Copy the Client ID (not the Client Secret)
+**3)** Copy the Client ID (not the Client Secret).

 **4)** Open up `~/.bashrc` with your favorite text editor (or `~/.zshrc` if you use `zsh`).
 Add the following line to the bottom: `export SOUNDCLOUD_API_KEY="<your_key_here>"`.
 Replace \<your_key_here\> with your API key.

 **5)** Close your current terminal window and open another one up.
-You should be able to use soundcloud on MumbleDJ now!
+You should be able to use SoundCloud on MumbleDJ now!

+**NOTE:** If you get errors when trying to play SoundCloud audio, make sure to update `youtube-dl` with `youtube-dl -U`!

 ###SETUP GUIDE
 **1)** Install and correctly configure [`Go`](https://golang.org/) (1.4 or higher).
 Specifically, make sure to follow [this guide](https://golang.org/doc/code.html) and set the `GOPATH` environment variable properly.